Grizz1e/HimalV2/README.md

 ## NOTE:
 - By default,  `register.js` registers the commands for single server.
 To register commands for all servers the bot is in, go to `register.js`, comment the code from line 31 - 34 and uncomment the code from line 36 - 39
 - Sharding is not recommended for bots that are in less than 2,000 servers.
-To remove sharding, delete `index.js` and rename `app.js` to `index.js`.
+To remove sharding, delete `index.js`, delete `./events/shardError.js` and rename `app.js` to `index.js`.

 ## 📝 [Support Server](https://discord.gg/nZRMdQeK6m)
 You can join our server for any self hosting related issues or any problem with the bot.